CLEANINGS AND PREVENTION

 DENTAL X-RAYS MAY REVEAL:

 - Bone loss.

 - Problems inside a tooth or below the gum line.

-SOPROLIFE enhances Dr. Recktenwald's vision during your dental examination.
-With SOPROLIFE, Dr. Recktenwald is able to more accuracy in identify, and determine the location and evaluate areas of decay with an image magnification of 30 to 100 times.
-Visual alerts are shown by variations of auto fluorescence linked to a magnified vision of the amelodentinal architecture.
+SOPROLIFE enhances Dr. Recktenwald’s vision during your dental examination.
+With SOPROLIFE, Dr. Recktenwald is able to more accurately identify and determine the location of dental problems and evaluate areas of decay with an image magnification of 30 to 100 times.
+Visual alerts are shown by variations of autofluorescence linked to a magnified vision of the amelodentinal architecture.

 SOPROLIFE provides better detection of decays than other available devices.
 It also detects proximal lesions, unlike other devices, thanks to its ergonomic design.

 With the use of the Soprolife technology, the speed of diagnosis and planning of your treatment is greatly increased, saving you time in our office.

 With the fluorescence imagery of SOPROLIFE, Christiana Dental Center, our patients are exposed to even less digital radiology in the detection of the decay of hard tissues.